adithya-gv/outfit-recommender/README.md

 Each of the two subproblems within our overall problem has distinct approaches.

 ### Clothing Similarity
 First, we collected around 30,000 images from the dataset.
 Because images have vastly more features than we have computational power to process through, we used PCA to compress the images.
 We determined the number of features by choosing the minimal number of features needed to have 90% of recovered variance.
 We do this twice: once in grayscale and once in RGB.
 We measured clothing similarity by applying a clustering algorithm over the features of each clothing item.
-We applied two clustering algorithms, K-Means and agglomerative, to see which captures the shape of the data the best.
-Lastly, we used elbow method on K-means to determine the optimal number of clusters.
-The accuracy of these clusters is verified by manual inspection on a test demo set of 100 images.
+We applied two clustering algorithms, K-Means Clustering and Agglomerative Clustering, to see which captures the shape of the data the best.

+First, we used the Elbow method on K-means to determine the optimal number of clusters.
+We used the distortion score (or Inertia, as Scikit Learn calls it) to evaluate the elbow.

+Next, to evaluate which metric was better, we used two Clustering Evaluation Techniques, the Davies-Bouldin Index and Sillhouette Score.
+We ran each clustering algorithm 10 times on the same dataset to determine average values for each.

 ### Recommender System
 To create the clothing recommender system, we plan to test a variety of popular approaches.
 The two front-runners for our recommender system so far are an artificial neural network, and a support vector machine.